Beef Back Ribs Recipe: Tender, Juicy, and Flavorful

 Removing the Membrane: A Crucial Step

-- Locate the membrane.
-Flip the ribs over so the bone side is facing up.
+• Locate the membrane.
+Turn the ribs over with the bone side facing up.
 Look for the thin, shiny layer covering the bones.

 “Removing the membrane is like unlocking the full flavor potential of your ribs.
 Trust me, it’s worth the effort!”